 All UMass Chan - Baystate residents and fellows must have specific certifications that are current at the start of training.
 If you don’t already have the required certifications, we provide courses for you free of charge just prior to orientation.
 You may need to take additional certification courses, provided without charge.

-- Emergency Medicine residency and fellowships: ACLS, PALS, ATLS
+- Emergency Medicine residency and fellowships: BLS, ACLS, PALS, ATLS

 - Pathology residency and fellowships: BLS